 - Geneviéve Jones-Wright, Executive Director at Community Advocates for Just and Moral Governance (MoGo)

-Tiffany Graves and C. Raphael Davis-Williams will be joining Clio’s Innovate Legal Online e-Meetup, How to be an Advocate for Access to Justice and Legal Reform, on Wednesday, July 22, 2020.
-You can learn more about this virtual event and register here.
+Tiffany Graves and C. Raphael Davis-Williams will be joining Clio’s Innovate Legal Online e-Meetup, How to be an Advocate for Access to Justice and Legal Reform.
+You can learn more about this virtual event and watch on-demand here.